techiewarrior/silverpeak-api-pkg/README.md

 git alias = 'sp-api-pkg'

 Notes:
-     - look at using classes to return multiple results of functions
+     - look at using classes to return multiple results of functions,
+     - in order to return multiple functions to main.py